 #7 Watch for Prepayment Penalties on HELOCs

-If you decide to sell the home before you have repaid the loan, you must pay off the HELOC loan.
-But many mortgage lenders like to pad their profit margin by charging you a hefty prepayment penalty.
+If you decide to sell the home before you have repaid the loan, you must pay off the home equity line of credit.
+But many of the best HELOC lenders like to pad their profit margin by charging you a hefty prepayment penalty.

 You should be looking for a home equity line that does not charge you a prepayment penalty if you need to sell your house before you thought.